 Can I find out what personal information finder.com keeps about me?

-Under the Data Protection Act 1998 you have the right to request a copy of the personal information the finder.com holds about you (where such data is hold) and to have any inaccuracies corrected.
+Under the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) you have the right to request a copy of the personal information the finder.com holds about you (where such data is held) and to have any inaccuracies corrected.
 We will not restrict your access to the information unless:

 - providing access would pose a serious threat to someone’s life or health; or

 - providing access would have an unreasonable impact upon someone else’s privacy; or